w3kp/tiktok-downloader/README.md

 Underneath the surface, my script uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for downloading tiktok posts (TikToks) and [ffmpeg](https://ffmpeg.org/) for livestreams (Lives).
 If you get warnings or downloading fails, check if those tools are installed and up-to-date.

-The script is confirmed working on macOS[^1] and Ubuntu, but it should run on all platforms with Bash, yt-dlp and/or ffmpeg installed.
+The script is confirmed working on macOS[^1] and Ubuntu, but it should run on all platforms with Bash and yt-dlp (and ffmpeg) installed.

 ## Features